We will discuss food safety, animal well-being, and character development in youth.

 We have a great week planned for some family fun!

-One of the fun aspects of these camps is that the instructors donate their time.
-Every entry paid by the child is donated to the Missouri State Fair Foundation, in their name.
-The Midwest Buck Sale provides a banner to the MO state Fair Foundation listing the children that attend each camp.
+One of the fun aspects of these camps is that every entry paid is part of a donation to the Missouri State Fair Foundation, in their name.
+The Youth Goat Camp committee provides a banner to the MO state Fair Foundation listing the children that attend each camp.
 The banner is hung each year during the state fair.
 All funds are earmarked for the new goat pavilion, that these same children will continue to show in through their lifetime.
+There entry fee helps create a donation to the Missouri State Fair Foundation.

 Limited to 30 children in each camp.
+60 total youth may attend.
 The camp is filling up fast and we expect it to be full soon.

 RULES: YOUTH GOAT CAMP: